laerling/texbook-notes/README.md

-#### These are solutions to the exercises from the TeXbook by Donald E. Knuth.
+#### These are notes to the TeXbook by Donald E. Knuth., as well as solutions to the exercises

 I only solve the unmarked exercises as of now.
 Marked exercises are meant for advanced TeX users.